ehix/cloud-study/aws/linkedin/aws-essential-training-for-developers/README.md

 Local zones can be enabled in a new subnet to get closer to end users.

 ## Internet and NAT gateways
+A NAT gateway will not allow public originating internet traffic to pass to a server, but an Internet gateway will allow it.

 Allows servers in public subnet to reach open internet, and allows outside traffic to pass into server, which is filtered by SGs on that instance.
 On left-hand side, select 'Internet gateways'.
 - One should of been created for us when we created a new instance.